David White (officer of arms)

-David Vines White (born 27 October 1961) is an officer of arms at the College of Arms in London.
-Since 2021, he has served as Garter Principal King of Arms.
+Sir David Vines White KCVO (born 27 October 1961) is a retired officer of arms at the College of Arms in London.
+He served as Garter Principal King of Arms from 2021 until 30 June 2026.

-The senior herald and genealogist at the College of Arms in London, as Garter King of Arms, White is responsible for the governance of the law of arms in England and Wales, the succession of peerage and baronet titles, introducing new peers to the House of Lords, and oversight of royal ceremonial duties.
+During his tenure in office, Whit was senior herald and genealogist at the College of Arms in London, as Garter King of Arms, he was responsible for the governance of the law of arms in England and Wales, the succession of peerage and baronet titles, introducing new peers to the House of Lords, and oversight of royal ceremonial duties.

 As Garter, he assisted the Earl Marshal in arranging the Royal Procession at the Coronation of Charles III and Camilla.